-Imagine a future where you could live at home right up till you were 100 years old, never mind if you were sick, healthy or in between.
+IMAGINE a future where you could live at home right up till you were 100 years old, never mind if you were sick, healthy or in between.
 What sort of support would you require?
-Who could call on for help?
+Who could you call on for help?
 How will systems be designed to meet your needs yet encourage you to aspire towards a better quality of life?

 Welcome to the future here at Whampoa.

-For almost two years now, a team of community builders, healthcare professionals and grassroots activists from Tsao Foundation have been quietly laying the foundation for a more senior-friendly neighbourhood.
+For almost two years now, a team of community builders, healthcare professionals and grassroots activists from Tsao Foundation has been quietly laying the foundation for a more senior-friendly neighbourhood.
 They have gone door-to-door to find out the needs and desires of residents and piloted a care support system to coordinate and integrate the care that seniors, especially those with multiple chronic conditions, receive.

 Tsao is also in the midst of expanding their flagship SCOPE (Self Care on Health of Older Persons) programme to more seniors.
 The programme is designed to raise health literacy levels so that seniors can take charge of their own well-being.